mathieudutour/cordova-plugin-hotpushes/examples/Merge_example.md

 ```

-On `http://myserver/hot/`, there should be 2 files + the files listed in `version.json` :
+On `http://myserver/hot/` and in the `bundle` of the app, there should be 1 file + the files listed in `version.json` :

 - version.json
-- version.jsonp

 ### Example
 ```
 http://myserver/hot/
     version.json
-	version.jsonp
 	libs.js
 	app.js